pingortle/vue-with-shared-components-package/README.md

 between Vue and the components.
 Besides, bundlers are a dime a dozen these days. 😄

+This is deployed as a pure frontend website at https://pingortle.github.io/vue-with-shared-components-package

 Start a discussion!
 Let me know what you think.

 ### Next steps